 Registration for 2020 Day Camp is now open!
 Register Work at Camp

 - Drop Off/Pick Up 8:30-9:00am 4:30-5pm on site (bus option from Gresham 7:30am – dropoff 5:30pm – pickup)

 - Location: Molalla Retreat Center 36208 S Molalla Forest Rd, Molalla Or 97038

 - Camp registration period: Early bird registration runs until December 31st, 2019. $20 camp store credit included with all camper and CLAC registrations received before 2020.
 Registrations are accepted until August 1st, 2020 or until capacity is reached.

 Late registrations will be accepted after July 1st (depending on availability) and will encure a $50 late registration fee.(Due to COVID-19, late registration fess will be waived for the 2020 camp season.)

 - Questions: Contact the Director: Erin “Salmonberry” McPherson firstname.lastname@example.org or 971-328-1653

-- Cabin Leaders – These positions will be hired as part of the Camp Staff.
+- Cabin Leaders – $50 refundable deposit required.
+These positions will be hired as part of the Camp Staff.
 As such, a majority of their fees will be included in camp operating costs. – applications being accepted now, please register first and then fill out the application form.

 Camp Mission and History: